'Balsam' is also knows as 'Highland Lace' because of the lacy mophead flowers (see pic for 1,000 words of explanation).

 Grower's Note: We grow smooth hydrangeas in RootMaker pots so we induce the best, well-branched, non-circling roots possible.
 These pots are expensive, so we take your plant out of the pot, then we clean and reuse the pot (recycling!).
 To ship your plants, we carefully wrap the roots in a compostable plastic bag, then put them in a paper bag; then they are boxed.
 This triple packaging holds together very tightly during shipment.
 Please have a pot on hand to shift them up into, but they will hold as-is in the packaging we send them for several days before planting (please water them!).
 The goal of this system is to have good roots and reduce trash.

 Balsam smooth hydrangea, smooth hydrangea, wild hydrangea, native hydrangea

 USDA Hardiness Zones

 - Summer: medium green

 - Fall: yellow

 To Make It Thrive

 Give Hydrangea arborescens 'Balsam' rich soil plus consistent moisture in a soil that drains.
 It may require extra watering, but no standing water.
+Smooth hydrangeas loves a layer of compost, then a layer of mulch on top - both to provide a rich and cool root zone.
 Place it in full shade or afternoon shade in the deep south (zones 8 and 9), but full sun is okay farther north.
 Best flowering is with some sun.